 This course is the second half of a two-semester introduction to the fundamentals of physics, and will cover electricity, magnetism, optics, special relativity, and atomic & nuclear physics.
 Lectures and problem-solving will regularly use the mathematical tools of algebra, geometry, trigonometry, and vectors, but not calculus.
-It is strongly recommended, but it is not mandatory for all students in PHYS 152 lecture. that you take PHYS 152L concurrently.
+Course may be taken for CR/NC.
 (DP)

-PHYS 152L College Physics Laboratory (1)
+PHYS 152L College Physics II Lab (1)